Postpartum Depression After Infertility Madison WI | PPD After IVF Counseling | Dancing Bee

 National Crisis Line: 988 | Postpartum Support International: 1-800-944-4773

-You're struggling postpartum after infertility and feel too ashamed to admit it
+You're struggling in the postpartum period after infertility and feel too ashamed to talk about it

-You had PPD or anxiety after IVF or fertility treatment
+You're experiencing postpartum depression or anxiety after IVF or other fertility treatments

-You feel disconnected from the baby you fought so hard to have
+You feel unexpectedly disconnected from the baby you worked so hard to have

-You're hiding your struggle because you "should" be grateful
+You're hiding your struggle because you believe you "should" feel grateful

 Questions About PPD After Infertility